ycpcs/fys100-fall2015/syllabus.md

 * Understand the expectations for scholarship at the college level
 * Understand York College's general education curriculum
 * (Something about becoming part of the campus community, awareness of and participation in events, etc.)
+* (Something about developing effective study habits)
+* (Something about reflecting on the process of developing knowledge)

 Policies
 --------